jimmieego/reading-notes/Design/Design-for-hackers-reverse-engineering-beauty.md

 #### Monochromatic

 A monochromatic color scheme uses a single base hue - usually with varied tints and shades of that hue - throughout the design.

+#### Analogous

+Analogous color schemes typically use three hues that are adjacent to each other on the color wheel (for example, green-blue, green, and green-yellow), though sometimes an intermediate color may be skipped between colors (for example, blue, green, yellow).
+Analogous color schemes tend to be harmonious and quiet.

+#### Complementary

+Complementary color schemes are made up primarily of two colors that are opposite each other on the color wheel.
+Complementary colors contrast with each other as much as possible, so these color schemes tend to have an exciting, jarring appearance.

+#### Split-complementary

+A split-complementary color scheme is made up of a color and the two colors that are on either side of the complement of that color.
+Split-complementary color schemes tend to feel less jarring and more harmonious than complementary color schemes.

+#### Triadic

+A triadic color scheme is composed of three colors that are evenly spaced on the color wheel.

+#### Tetradic

+A tetradic color scheme is composed of two pairs of complementary colors, for a total of four colors.

+### Creating a mood with color

+Mysterious or exclusive: Designs that have a sense of mystery or exclusivity tend to have a very dark overall feeling to them, possibly with some sparse but bright highlights or accent colors.

+Active: Designs that feel active tend to have bright and highly saturated colors that contrast each other.

+Calm: Designs with a muted palette have a very quiet, often calming feeling.
+Muted color palettes generally consist of very unsaturated tints of colors – mostly grays, beiges, or even subtle pastels.

+Muted: Muted color palettes are often a good setup for increasing the impact of accent colors.

+Natural: Natural color palettes have an earthy feeling that reminds you of a hike through the woods.
+Usually, greens, browns, brownish-orange, and brownish-yellow colors are seen in designs that have a “natural” feeling.

+### Key points

+- When working with predefined color palettes, use accents to your advantage.
+Just pick one or two colors to dominate your color usage, and use the others sparingly to add accents to particular elements you want to call attention to.
+- When designing for an unfamiliar culture, do your research.
+Make sure you aren’t bringing to mind any dominant cultural elements, such as religion or death, unless you intend to.
+- Use your knowledge about how colors interact (for example, cool colors recede while warm colors pop) to add extra life and dimension to your designs.
+- Use your knowledge of some of the common signals that colors carry with them (for example, yellow for bonus information) to guide your color choices in appropriate contexts.